 Unsupervised thinking – computational neuroscience journal club, with good introduction to (sometimes technical) topics before discussing specific papers.

 Brain Inspired – interviews with prominent computational neuroscientists.
+Has become a brilliant repository for the most exciting ideas in AI, philosophy and neuroscience.

 Neurotalk – Stanford graduate students interview the (usually fairly big-shot) scientists who speak in their internal seminars.